 - Should be celebrated for their contribution to society

 - Should be given the opportunity to grow and develop

 - Should be engaged in social action as early in life as possible.

-Young people receive the Diana Award for being one of the following: Active Campaigners, Anti-bullying Champions, Champion Fundraisers, Champion Volunteers, Courageous Citizens and International Award.
+1. The Diana Award Young people receive the Diana Award for being one of the following: Active Campaigners, Anti-bullying Champions, Champion Fundraisers, Champion Volunteers, Courageous Citizens and International Award.
 Watch this short video on the Awards Programme…

 Proud of our Impact

-Every year over 4000 young people are involved in our programmes and every year, we are proud of the impact we make in their lives!
+Every year over 8000 young people are involved in our programmes and every year, we are proud of the impact we make in their lives!
+In 2014…

 © Ian Jones